Deep-Cycle RV Battery Buying Guide

 Q: How do I charge these batteries?

-A: All of these batteries require a battery charger of some type (like a converter/charger, inverter/charger, solar charge controller, charger) that is set to the correct charging profile for that type and model of battery.
+A: All of these batteries require a battery charger of some type (like a converter/charger, inverter/charger, solar charge controller, etc.) that is set to the correct charging profile for that type and model of battery.
 You cannot assume that just because a battery charger has an "AGM" mode that the charger will adequately charge your AGM battery, it must have the voltage setpoints (if adjustable) set to the correct voltages for each type of charging cycle.
-Check the specifications for your battery to find the manufacturer's recommended voltages.
+Currently some of the most popular battery chargers we sell are DC/DC chargers, like the Victron Energy Orion TR chargers.
+Also most RV inverters (like the very popular Victron Energy MultiPlus 12/3000 or the newer MultiPlus II 12/3000) are now inverter/chargers, and have fully-configurable battery settings.
+When you install your batteries with a battery charger, check the specifications for your battery to find the manufacturer's recommended voltages, and configure the battery charging cycles according to the recommendations for your specific battery model.

 Q: Where should the RV battery bank be located?

-A: We recommend you locate your RV house battery bank in a sealed battery box in the interior of your camper van, preferably vented to the outside (this is not required for lithium batteries).
-Keep your batteries warm, not cold or hot, and they will serve you for a long time.
-This will also minimize the lengths of your wiring runs, which will keep voltage drop low and save you money on materials.
+A: We recommend you locate your RV house battery bank in a sealed battery box in the interior of your camper van, preferably vented to the outside (lithium batteries do not require a sealed or vented box).
+If you keep your batteries around average room temperature, not cold or hot, they will serve you for a long time.
+Having an interior battery bank will also minimize the lengths of your wiring runs, which will keep voltage drop low and save you money on materials.

 Q: How can I connect batteries together?